TEAMMATES/teammates/docs/development.md

 docker compose up -d

 ```

 If the above command does not work, you may not have the updated v2 version of Docker.
 You may want to try this instead:

 ```sh
 docker-compose up -d
 ```

 For more information on Docker, you may wish to refer to the [Docker Documentation](https://docs.docker.com/compose/reference/).

 ### Starting the dev server

 <box type="wrong">

-Some IDEs may offer a shortcut to run the Application main class directly.
-Do not run the server this way.
+Some IDEs may offer a shortcut to run the Application main class directly. **Do not run the server this way**.
 </box>

 To start the server in the background, run the following command